 - Build cooperative research relationships with groups involved in research on analytics, “big data”, and related topics and facilitate Pamplin faculty participation in sponsored research related to analytics.

-Corporate Sponsors are representatives of major corporations who serve as an external advisory panel for the program; they are vital components of the CBIA.
-Sponsors provide strategic advice and guidance regarding the program’s learning objectives and curriculum, participate in classes by providing guest lecturers, sponsor a 10-month, analytics consulting project, and provide important financial support to the program.
-An affiliation lasts for a period of two years and is renewable at the end of the second year by mutual agreement.
+As a capstone project sponsor for our Master of Science in Business Administration with a concentration in Business Analytics (MSBA-BA) program companies can serve as an external advisory panel for the program providing strategic advice and guidance regarding the program’s learning objectives and curriculum.
+They also participate in classes by providing guest lecturers, sponsor a 10-month, analytics consulting project, and provide important financial support to the program.
 Classroom and corporate sponsored projects will be geared toward business intelligence, data analysis techniques, business decision making, and focused on real-world corporate opportunities with the potential for high economic and market impacts.

 For more information regarding corporate sponsorship, please contact: